dmarquesdev/isomorphic-react/README.md

 ```

 ### Installing
-To install this project, you should run the following commands in your terminal:
+To install this project, you should run the following commands on your terminal:
 ```sh
 git clone https://github.com/dmarquesdev/isomorphic-react.git
 cd isomorphic-react